Gexos/Gexos/README.md

 ### Hi there 👋

-My name is George and I am a certified computer and network technician living in Greece, I am heavily interested in various aspects of Computer and Network Security, especially in malware analysis, web application security and cryptography.
+My name is George and I am an IT technician living in Greece, I am heavily interested in various aspects of Computer and Network Security, especially in malware analysis, web application security and cryptography.

 ### Get in touch!